Jeremygarden/Healthcare_Malpractice_Informatics_System/README.md

-###Medical Adverse Events Reporting Systems
+##Healthcare_Malpractice_Informatics_System
 ----
-###Background:

 ####Problem:
-Medical errors are responsive for many death and injuries world-wide.
-Government and hospitals need find a way to deal with them, reduce them.

-####Solution
-####Features of this system
+Medical errors are widely existing around us.

+####Solution:
+Those malpractice caused so many tragedies, which could be somehow monitored or avoided by information architecture implementattion.
+Here the application comes out to try figuring this out or maybe improvement to some extend.

+#####Main Functionality
-* Anonymity of user identity
+1 Anonymity of user identity
-* Easily to check the status of reports
+2 Easily to check the status of reports
-* Verified reports guarantee factual data
+3 Verified reports guarantee factual data
-* Statistic analysis for government and hospital to make future things right.
+4 Statistic analysis for government and hospital to make future things right.